Italia's Next Top Model: Show format

 The show is mainly taped in Milan, one of the most important capitals of fashion where the girls stay during the competition.

 Each season of Italia's Next Top Model features 14-15 aspiring models and airs in 12-13 episodes.

-Each episode one contestant is eliminated except for the final episode when two eliminations take place, although double eliminations have also occurred.
+In each episode one contestant is eliminated except for the final episode when two eliminations take place, although double eliminations have also occurred.
 Makeovers are administered to the girls early in the season, usually after the first elimination.
 Photoshoots in destinations outside of Milan or Italy are also scheduled, usually in the second half of the competition.

-Each episode covers the events of roughly a week of real time and features a reward challenge, an elimination challenge (photo shoot, runway, a commercial), then the judging of the girls' performances, which leads to the elimination of one contestant.
+Each episode covers the events of roughly a week of real time and features a reward challenge, an elimination challenge (photo shoot, runway, or a commercial), and then the judging of the girls' performances, which leads to the elimination of one contestant.

 An episode usually shows the contestants receiving training in an area concurrent with the job of a model.
-For example, contestants may get coached in runway walking, applying make-up to suit various occasions, improving knowledge of fashion or fashion business, developing a personal style.
+For example, contestants may get coached in runway walking, applying make-up to suit various occasions, improving knowledge of fashion or fashion business, and developing a personal style.
 A related challenge soon follows to show what the girls have learned, for example a mock runway show, and a judge chooses a winner.
 She receives some prize, such as clothing, some spare time in Milan, or the chance to phone home since the contestants of Italia's Next Top Model cannot keep in touch with their families or friends while the show is being taped.

-In the first three seasons daily episodes were also aired to show the girls' life in their house and teachings given them: usually lessons on runway walk and posing, meetings with a life coach, lessons with nutritionists and physical training.
+In the first three seasons daily episodes were also aired to show the girls' life in their house and teachings given to them: usually lessons on runway walk and posing, meetings with a life coach, lessons with nutritionists and physical training.